zgompert/TimemaFusion/README.md

 * LD between chromosomes (13 big scaffolds).

 R script comparing LD between scaffolds for Refugio versus Hwy154, working in `/uufs/chpc.utah.edu/common/home/gompert-group3/projects/timema_fusion/ld_hwy154`.

+Patterns of LD most consistent with a fusion of 42912 and 42935 for Refugio.
+Also the inversion on LG8=7748 really pops in the LD plots.